govau/content-guide/_writing-style/readability.md

 Content with a high Flesch reading ease score (about 100) is easy to read.

-Readability tools can show where content can be improved.
+Readability tools can show where you can improve content.
 They can also give you useful metrics to use to suggest changes to stakeholders.

 Some tools give suggestions to make text more readable.
 Be careful using automatic recommendations.
 Sometimes the user will be more familiar with a longer keyword.